dfinity/portal/docs/developer-docs/integrations/sns/index.md

     * [An introduction how to get an SNS](get-sns/get-sns-intro.md) which explains the high level stages of getting an SNS
-    * [Technical preparations for getting an SNS](get-sns/preparation.md) which describes the technical steps required before getting an SNS. here We also link to non-technical steps that we recommend, which can be found under the "DAO and Tokenomics" documentation targeted at a less technical audience.
+    * [Technical preparations for getting an SNS](get-sns/preparation.md) which describes the technical steps required before getting an SNS.
+      We also link to non-technical steps that we recommend, which can be found under the "DAO and Tokenomics" documentation targeted at a less technical audience.